typelevel/natchez/modules/docs/src/main/paradox/index.md

 ## How to Contribute

-- Test it out and let us know how it goes!
 - If you see a typo in the doc, click the link at the bottom and fix it!
 - If you find a bug please open an issue (or fix it and open a PR) at our [GitHub Repository](https://github.com/tpolecat/natchez).
 - If you want to make a larger contribution, please open an issue first so we can discuss.